computersarecool/willynolan.com/_posts/research/2017-04-04-seam-carving.md

     - p: 'The technique can also be used to increase image size, essentially by working in reverse.'

-    - p: 'The idea is to identify seams that would have been removed and then insert seams in those locations as, these seems are again unlikely to be noticed.'
+    - p: 'The idea is to identify seams that would have been removed and then insert seams in those locations as again these seams are (as with seam removal) unlikely to be noticed.'

   -
     - p: 'In the last series of featured images newly added seams are marked in green.
 The color of the added seams in the final image is calculated by averaging the color of pixels on either side of the image.'

-    - p: 'This is known as
-"seam insertion" and its usefulness is one reason "liquid resizing" could be a better name for this algorithm in general.'
+    - p: 'This is known as "seam insertion" and its usefulness is one reason "liquid resizing" could be a better name for this algorithm in general.'

     - p: 'This technique has been implemented in several image editing programs including both